-- Please check the output of commands to see if there's any errors, after running a command, and before proceeding to next steps.
+- Please check the output of commands to see if there are any errors, after running a command, and before proceeding to the next steps.

-Before we can start the migration, please stop the old server with the following command:
+Before you can start the migration, please stop the old server with the following command:

 docker-compose stop appsmith-internal-server